AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

 In order to use Google Sheets with Adobe Workfront Fusion,you need the Workfront Fusion Google Sheets extension (optional, but required for instant triggers).
 -->

-In a `Adobe Workfront Fusion` scenario, you can connect your `Google` account to multiple third-party applications and services.
+In a Adobe Workfront Fusion scenario, you can connect your Google account to multiple third-party applications and services.

-For instructions about connecting your `Google Sheets` account to `Workfront Fusion`, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your Google Sheets account to Workfront Fusion, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

 ## Access requirements